0x80/mono-ts/README.md

 There is also a branch for [NPM](https://github.com/0x80/mono-ts/tree/use-npm)

-Originally I included branches for
+Originally, I included branches for
 [Yarn classic (v1)](https://github.com/0x80/mono-ts/tree/use-yarn-classic),
-[and modern (v4)](https://github.com/0x80/mono-ts/tree/use-yarn-modern), but I stopped updating them as it is too time consuming, and hardly anyone uses Yarn anymore.
+[and modern (v4)](https://github.com/0x80/mono-ts/tree/use-yarn-modern), but I stopped updating them as Yarn is not that commonly used anymore.

 I recommended using `pnpm` over `npm` or `yarn`.
 Apart from being fast and efficient, I believe PNPM has better support for monorepos.